Precise and predictable, Tasmanian Timber’s Quality Assurance Program delivers confidence

 “CSAW operates the Quality Assurance Program, which looks quarterly at every one of the Tasmanian timber mills that are part of the Tasmanian Timber marketing campaign.
 We rigorously look at the nominated products against Australian standards.
 If we find any issues of a product being out of spec or out of shape, it is reported back to the Tasmanian Timber Promotion Board.”

 “The advantage for architects, builders and suppliers is the fact that we’ve gone in and randomly picked out material.
 We’ve looked at this material, we’ve assessed against the appropriate standard to make sure that what the company is selling actually complies.”

-The Quality Assurance Program was modeled off a similar program that was successfully run for a number of years for timber framing products and Michael shares that it has continued to run favorably for all stakeholders since its inception.
+The Quality Assurance Program was modelled off a similar program that was successfully run for a number of years for timber framing products and Michael shares that it has continued to run favourably for all stakeholders since its inception.

 “It really does mean that all buyers can trust the products that they’re receiving because our testing is truly random.
 We will pick out any given pack of timber off a truck, pull it down and have a look at it.
 Every test is an independent evaluation of the product as it sits without having anything staged so it truly is a random audit.”